jerryhgladinet/docs/deploy/source/index.rst

     into a Cloud/Internet facing file server solution with remote and mobile access, while at the same time, the drive mapping, the NTFS permission, and file locking are preserved before and after the cloud-enablement.

-The CentreStack server is pure software built on top of the Microsoft Web Platform, which includes:
+The CentreStack server is a pure software built on top of the Microsoft Web Platform, which includes:

     * Windows Server,
     * IIS (Internet Information Server),